bregman-arie/devops-exercises/README.md

 ## Scenarios

-Scenarios are questions which combine several subjects together.
-Some scenarios will require from you to design, plan and implement environments with different constraints and considerations.
+Scenarios are questions which don't have verbal answer and require you one of the following:

+  * Set up environments
+  * Write scripts
+  * Design and/or develop infrastructure projects

+These questions usually given as an home task to the candidate and they can combine several topics together.
+Below you can find several scenario questions:

 * [Elasticsearch & Kibana on AWS](scenarios/elk_kibana_aws.md)
 * [Ansible, Minikube and Docker](scenarios/ansible_minikube_docker.md)